philzook58/philzook58.github.io/_posts/2025-01-06-python_sat.md

 date: 2025-01-06
 ---

 SAT solving is kind of too big a topic for one post.
-Here is some discussion, programs and links
+Here is some discussion, programs and links.

 The abilities of SAT solvers exploded in performance in the 1990s and have continued to make quite nice gains every year since.